 I’ve been in Puerto Rico for the last week as a guest of the Puerto Rico tourism corporation.
 I’ve been cave exploring, visited the island of Culebra, rode the world’s highest zip line and explored the Old City of San Juan.
 I thought it would be a good opportunity for another installment of “8 Facts….”

 1) The Flag of Puerto Rico is not based on the American Flag.
 Puerto Rico was taken by the Americans from the Spanish in 1898.
 The flag was designed in 1895 in solidarity with the Free Cuba Movement.
 It is the same layout and design as the Cuban flag, but with the colors reversed.
-The one acknowledgement to the US was in 1952 when the blue field was changed from a light blue to a darker blue, like the American flag.
+The one acknowledgment to the US was in 1952 when the blue field was changed from a light blue to a darker blue, like the American flag.

 2) Puerto Rico has elements of an independent country.
 While Puerto Rico is technically a territory of the US, there are many facts about it which are more like an independent country.
-Puerto Rico competes under its own name and flag at the Olympics, and has won 8 medals in olympic history.
+Puerto Rico competes under its own name and flag at the Olympics and has won 8 medals in Olympic history.
 They have their own entry in the Miss Universe competition and have had two winners in the last decade.
 Puerto Rico also has a top level domain name like other countries (.pr).

 3) The original inhabitants of Puerto Rico were the Taino Indians.
 They gave us the words for hurricane (Huracán) and barbecue (Barbacoa).
 They invented the hammock.
 Puerto Ricans often call the island Borinquen, from Taino word Borikén, which means “Land of the Valiant Lord”.
 It was thought that the Taino Indians were exterminated in Puerto Rico, but later DNA studies found that they hid in mountains and later melted into the population.